zisismaras/pipeproc/README.md

         memory?: boolean,
         //set the location of the underlying store (if memory is false) location?: string,
-        //the number of workers(processes) to use (check the systemProc section below), set to 0 for no workers, defaults to the cpu thread count workers?: number,
+        //the number of workers(processes) to use (check the systemProc section below), set to 0 for no workers, defaults to 1 workers?: number,
+        //the number of processors that can be run concurrently by each worker, defaults to 1 workerConcurrency?: number,
         //tune the garbage collector settings (check the gc section below) gc?: {minPruneTime?: number, interval?: number} | boolean }